rojhanpaydar/spooky-scary-color-theme/README.md

     "editor.fontLigatures": true,
 ```

-After you set that up, you should be good to GHOST! :stuck_out_tongue_winking_eye:
+After you set that up, you should be good to GHOST!

-Happy Spooky Season y'all, I hope this theme brings you lots of good spooky vibes!!! :tada:
+Happy Spooky Season y'all, I hope this theme brings you lots of good spooky vibes!!!

 ![An animated looping image of a cartoon pumpkin that reads 'happy halloween'](https://media.giphy.com/media/OoYrQPHwYpYnXhllfe/giphy.gif)